 The WorldView section of NASA’s website lets you customize your view of any number of climactic events, including wildfires.
 Choose from a large array of recent events, and then add layers to customized maps that clarify information about your topic.
 Layers may include a large number of hazards and disasters or scientific disciplines.
 A featured section lets novices zero in on popular ways to view and analyze the data.
 A data column superimposes overlays of additional information as you click the various choices.
 The site is visual and lets you see both current and past information in a pleasing way.

 The Fire, Weather, and Avalanche Center, a 501(c)(3) non-profit, helps you stay updated on the latest wildfire, weather, and snow information.
 It lets you view where the most current fire activity is going on near your location.
-So, with a click, you can see where the fires are.
+With a click, you can see where the fires are.
 The site makes user-friendly services and information accessible to the public while emphasizing backcountry locations where information is often hard to collect.

 Fire Finder — Wildfire Info ($1)